-Shenandoah National Park is an ideal getaway destination from the Washington area: It's just a 75-minute drive west of the nation's capital.
+Shenandoah National Park is an ideal getaway destination from the Washington, DC area: It's just a 75-minute drive west of the nation's capital.
 Visitors enjoy a wide range of recreational activities amid breathtaking scenery in the beautiful Blue Ridge Mountains of Virginia.
 The region is most known for its spectacular panoramic views along Skyline Drive, a 105-mile road that winds through the entire length of the park.
 Shenandoah National Park covers 200,000 acres of scenic countryside traversed by more than 500 miles of trails, including 101 miles of the Appalachian Trail.

 From Washington, take Interstate 495 to I-66 west toward Front Royal.
 There are four entrances to the park.
 They are located at:

 - Front Royal via I-66 and Route 340